-The swarm mode public key infrastructure (PKI) system built into Docker Engine makes it simple to securely deploy a container orchestration system.
-The nodes in a swarm use mutual Transport Layer Security (TLS) to authenticate, authorize, and encrypt the communications between themselves and other nodes in the swarm.
+The Swarm mode public key infrastructure (PKI) system built into Docker makes it simple to securely deploy a container orchestration system.
+The nodes in a swarm use mutual Transport Layer Security (TLS) to authenticate, authorize, and encrypt the communications with other nodes in the swarm.

 When you create a swarm by running

-communications with other nodes that join the swarm.
-If you prefer, you can pass
+with other nodes that join the swarm.
+If you prefer, you can specify your own

 The manager node also generates two tokens to use when you join additional nodes to the swarm: one worker token and one manager token.
 Each token includes the digest of the root CA's certificate and a randomly generated secret.
-When a node joins the swarm, it uses the digest to validate the root CA certificate from the remote manager.
-It uses the secret to ensure the node is an approved node.
+When a node joins the swarm, the joining node uses the digest to validate the root CA certificate from the remote manager.
+The remote manager uses the secret to ensure the joining node is an approved node.

-Each time a new node joins the swarm, the manager issues a certificate to the node that contains a randomly generated node id to identify the node under the certificate common name (CN) and the role under the organizational unit (OU).
-The node id serves as the cryptographically secure node identity for the lifetime of the node in the current swarm.
+Each time a new node joins the swarm, the manager issues a certificate to the node.
+The certificate contains a randomly generated node ID to identify the node under the certificate common name (CN) and the role under the organizational unit (OU).
+The node ID serves as the cryptographically secure node identity for the lifetime of the node in the current swarm.

 The example below shows the information from a certificate from a worker node: